SanderMertens/flecs/docs/ComponentTraits.md

 When compared to regular relationships, union relationships have some differences and limitations:
 - Relationship cleanup does not work yet for union relationships
 - Removing a union relationship removes any target, even if the specified target is different
-- Querys and rules do not support union relationships
+- Queries and rules do not support union relationships
 - Union relationships cannot have data
 - Union relationship query terms can use only the `And` operator
 - Queries with a `(R, *)` term will return `(R, *)` as term id for each entity